-Funding: Department Budget Responsible Agency: Community Development Department Objectives: ■ Update the Banning Zoning Ordinance / Municipal Code by October 2023 to integrate future changes in State Density Bonus Law, including update to reflect the requirements of AB 2345 (2020). ■ Continue to advertise and inform prospective developers of options for density bonuses, and actively educate and promote density bonus increases as adopted. ■ Meet with developers to discuss incentives and concessions appropriate for the density bonus program to facilitate affordable housing development. ■ Promote the use of density bonus incentives by providing information on City website and offering technical assistance to developers through the Fast Track program and providing staff resources without additional costs to the developers.
+Funding: Department Budget Responsible Agency: Community Development Department Objectives: ▪ Update the Banning Zoning Ordinance / Municipal Code by February 2024 to integrate future changes in State Density Bonus Law, including update to reflect the requirements of AB 2345 (2020). ▪ Continue to advertise and inform prospective developers of options for density bonuses, and actively educate and promote density bonus increases as adopted. ▪ Meet with developers to discuss incentives and concessions appropriate for the density bonus program to facilitate affordable housing development. ▪ Promote the use of density bonus incentives by providing information on City website and offering technical assistance to developers through the Fast Track program and providing staff resources without additional costs to the developers.
 Timeframe: This program should be monitored annually to identify any new density bonus legislation and amend the Zoning Ordinance and should be implemented on an ongoing basis through the remainder of the planning period.

-Program 2318: Safe and Healthy Communities Program
+Program 18 Safe and Healthy Communities Program

 The City of Banning is committed to reducing the barriers of housing to vulnerable populations due to environmental hazards.
 Communities of color and lower-income communities are often disproportionately burdened with poor housing conditions due to a variety of environmental threats and hazards.
 Under California Government Code 65040, environmental justice is designed as "the fair treatment of people of all races, cultures, and incomes with respect to the development, adoption, implementation, and enforcement of environmental laws, regulations, and policies."
+The

-The City is committed to expanding safe and healthy housing opportunities for people of all groups through the continuous expansion of environmental justice policies, conducting thorough environmental review of all housing developments, and creating partnerships with environmental justice agencies and advocates such as the California Environmental Justice Alliance.
+City is committed to expanding safe and healthy housing opportunities for people of all groups through the continuous expansion of environmental justice policies, conducting thorough environmental review of all housing developments, and creating partnerships with environmental justice agencies and advocates such as the California Environmental Justice Alliance.

 Funding: Department Budget Responsible Agency: Community Development Department Objectives: ▪ Annually monitor policies, standards, and regulations regarding environmental justice in the City. ▪ Nurture ongoing partnerships that help educate and execute the development of safe and health housing communities for all groups of people.
-Have at least one conversation with the California Environmental Justice Alliance or similar organization at least once annually.
+Have at least one conversation with neighborhood groups from neighborhoods with higher LMI percentages and lower CalEnviroScreen scores, and/or the California Environmental Justice Alliance or similar organization at least once annually.
+Neighborhoods include central, southern, and eastern Banning. ▪ Apply for a minimum of 3 funding applications by January 2027 to support placemaking activities and/or infrastructure improvements in central, southern, and eastern Banning during the planning period.
 Timeframe: This program will be implemented on an ongoing basis through the remainder of the planning period.

-Program [2419](#): Alternative Housing Program
+Program 19 Alternative Housing Program